antofic/GraphCodable/Docs/UserGuide.md

 ========================================================================================
 ```

 The structure of the encoded data is easy to recognize.
 But a question arises: `SIMD3<Double>` and `simd_double3x3` are respectively vectors of 3 double values and matrices of 3x3 double values.
-How come their structure is not visible but they appear to be stored as <u>single data unit</u> of type `BIV` = *BinaryIO value type*?
+Why is their structure not visible but they appear to be encoded as <u>single data unit</u> of type `BIV` = *BinaryIO value type*?
 This is because GraphCodable uses the BinaryIO package to store "simple" types, and `SIMD3<Double>` and `simd_double3x3` are considered "simple" types, as are single integers or float values.
 The GraphCodable encoded structure is in fact a graph whose terminal elements are **always** "simple" types encoded by BinaryIO.
 Storing a matrix of 3x3 elements directly with BinaryIO is much faster than storing these 9 elements with GraphCodable.

 This mechanism is accessible to the user: let's see how.